 READ MORE: Best debt settlement companies in your area

-• Personal bankruptcy: When it comes to personal bankruptcy, most people file either a Chapter 7 or Chapter 13.
+- Personal bankruptcy: When it comes to personal bankruptcy, most people file for either Chapter 7 or Chapter 13.
 Not everyone is eligible for both options, and bankruptcy may not be right for you.
 Consult an attorney about whether you should file and the benefits — and repercussions — of doing so.

 Debt settlement in Pennsylvania